 I have served on medical and nursing ethics committees and give speeches and workshops around the country on medical ethics issues.
 I have also served on the board of the Saint Louis Down Syndrome Association in the past and I am still active in the field of disability advocacy.
 I have worked as a volunteer for children with disabilities, people with severe brain injuries, and bereaved parents.

-I have also appeared on many radio and television shows on various medical, ethical and pro-life topics and I have written on these topics for The National Catholic Register, The National Catholic Bioethics Center, the St. Louis Post-Dispatch, First Things magazine, Magnificat and other publications.
+I have also appeared on many radio and television shows on various medical, ethical and pro-life topics and I have written on these topics for The National Catholic Register, The National Catholic Bioethics Center, the St. Louis Post-Dispatch, First Things magazine, Magnificat, the Linacre Quarterly and other publications.
 I was also contributing editor for Voices magazine, a publication of Woman for Faith and Family until it ceased publication in 2014.

 I have personally cared for many relatives with a variety of physical or mental disabilities, including my mother with Alzheimer’s and terminal cancer and a daughter, Karen, who was born with Down Syndrome and a severe heart defect.
 Although both are now deceased, the influence of my mother and daughter has positively motivated my activities in medical ethics and working for greater support for people and families dealing with such issues as disabilities, chronic illness and terminal conditions.

-I was divorced for 20 years (and after an annulment) before marrying my wonderful husband Kevin Scannell in June, 2008 and we live in St. Louis, Mo.
-Together, we are blessed with 4 living children and 4 grandchildren.
+I was a divorced single mother for 20 years (and after an annulment), married my wonderful husband Kevin Scannell in June, 2008 and we live in St. Louis, Mo.
+Together, we are blessed with 4 living children and 4 living grandchildren.

 In 2009, I lost my beautiful 30 year old daughter Marie to suicide and in 2012, Kevin and I lost our 6 year old grandson Noah to a rare autoimmune disease called HLH.